daimessdn/las_converter/README.md

 help(WellLog)
 ```

-There is a file named `las_testing.py` used for testing purposes and can be used.
+There is a file named `las_testing.py` used for testing purposes.
 There is also Jupyter Notebook file called `using_las_converter_in_well_log_analysis.ipynb` that also can be used in Jupyter console.

+For testing the saved files in `results` folder, there is also Jupyter Notebook file `